igarashitm/camel-x12-837-poc/README.md

 1. Every 3 seconds, execute this route
 2. Reads [X12 837P text input](02.x12-837/837-to-xml-input-message.edi) into the body
 3. Transforms X12 837P input to the XML using Smooks DFDL
-4. **Perform data mappings with Kaoto DataMapper**
+4. **Perform data mappings with Kaoto DataMapper** and create a `Message837` XML out of X12 837P XML
 5. Prints the outcome

 This route is almost same with the previous 837-to-xml route.
 The only difference is the step 4, Kaoto DataMapper.
 The XML structure from Smooks DFDL output is described by the [DFDL schema file](02.x12-837/X12-837P.dfdl.xsd).
 We can attach the DFDL schema file directly as a Source Document schema.
-Also we created an [example XML schema](02.x12-837/Message837.xsd) to describe the output XML structure, and attached as a Target Document schema.
+Also we created an [Message837 example XML schema](02.x12-837/Message837.xsd) to describe the output XML structure, and attached as a Target Document schema.
+This data mappings create the final `Message837` XML out of X12 837P XML.

 We created an example data mappings as following:
 ![DataMapper: Headers](images/datamapper-headers.png)